 - Select a Notification Trigger from the drop-down list.
 This specifies what action in iPoint will cause a notification to be created and sent.
 A full description of each notification trigger is available by clicking here.

 - Criteria Evaluation is the result of the work you do on this page.
 You will see the code being written as you fill out specific criteria in the next steps.
+This field is not edited directly, but rather displays the result of your settings here.

 There are four fields for each Criteria being created.